 The relationship you have with your customers can have major implications for your pricing and revenue strategy.
 Depending on your offering, you can utilise the relationship your clients have with your business for profit.

-For example, a customer that buys a pair of shoes or a jacket pays upfront in what’s known as an episodic relationship.
+For example, a customer who buys a pair of shoes or a jacket pays upfront in what’s known as an episodic relationship.
 However, for connected relationships, clients pay per use or amount of use.
 In this case, you would use a pay-as-you-go model.

 Value-Adding